Vattenfall Heat in major deal with GE Healthcare in Uppsala

 GE Healthcare employs some 1,200 people in Uppsala and is investing MSEK 900 there to increase its production capacity.
 This expansion increases energy needs, and Vattenfall can now supplement the current deals with the supply of district cooling.
 The agreement runs for 10 years with volumes increasing every year up to 22 GWh.
 As the volume of energy supplied by Vattenfall increases, GE Healthcare will gradually reduce its own cooling production, leading for instance to a reduction in groundwater use in Uppsala.

 The deal is one of the biggest ever in Vattenfall Heat's history, and means closer collaboration with one of the most important customers in Uppsala.
-It is also a significant part of Vattenfall's endeavors to establish climate-smart solutions.
+It is also a significant part of Vattenfall's endeavours to establish climate-smart solutions.

 "The agreement shows that we have an in-demand, competitive product and that we are continuing our expansion of district cooling in Uppsala.
 There has been a high rate of expansion in recent years, and all the indications are that this growth is set to continue.
 It's positive to be able to offer solutions like this, with reduced environmental impact and increased resource efficiency, and this is in line with Vattenfall's overall objectives," says Jenny Larsson, Head of Vattenfall Heat in Sweden.